FREE SHIPPING on all professional books

-Tim Gillespie is a veteran of 38 years of public school teaching.
+Tim Gillespie is a veteran of thirty-eight years of public school teaching.
 A winner of a National High School English Teacher of Excellence Award from NCTE, he wrote regularly about his classroom experiences during his years in the classroom.

 Tim earned his bachelor's degree in English from Stanford University in 1971, then took a job as an aide in an inner-city K-5 school in Oakland, California, to fulfill his two-year alternative service obligation as a conscientious objector.
 Though he originally thought he would pursue journalism after this service, he got hooked on teaching writing to the children at Washington Elementary: “My decision to make teaching my life-long profession blossomed unexpectedly in those Oakland classrooms," Tim says.